YaleDHLab/dhlab-site/_events/2021-07-19-constellate-workshop.md

 Instructor: Nathan Kelber, Constellate

 #### Registration
-All Yale students, faculty, and staff are invited to register.
+All Yale students, faculty, and staff are invited to participate.
 For more information and to sign up, please visit the <a href='https://constellate.org/docs/introduction-to' target='_blank'>official workshop page</a>.

 *Be among the first to know when future workshops are announced by signing up for the <a href='https://subscribe.yale.edu/browse?search=digital+humanities' target='_blank'>DHLab’s newsletter</a>.*